le0na123/Sales-in-first-six-year-of-soyamilk-company/README.md

-# Vinasoy Sale in First Six Year of 2024
+# Vinasoy Sale in First Six Months of 2024

 ## Import libraries and read data